 These charcoal staters can be used anywhere, and some will work even if wet.
 These lighting ticks are easy to take on road trips, camping, and self-sustaining packing makes them easy to store.
 In fact, some lighting sticks work just like matches and a matchbox, slightly bigger, burn hater, and longer.

 Some of the staters in this list are nice gadgets, but some require electricity, others are slow, and some are expensive.

 However, one big downside of wood-based fire-starting sticks is that you will need to replenish your stock depending on how often you grill, while other staters can last a long time after the initial investment and purchase.
 There is a fine line here, and it is up to you to determine what you feel conformable handling, spending, and owning.

 After lighting the charcoal, you want to let the coals burn until you start to see a light coating of white ash.
 After you notice white caps, it will take about 10 minutes for the coals to get to temperature and anywhere between 25 to 30 minutes to reach cooking temperature.

-If you are looking for a safer alternative to lighter fluid, try any of the options in this list but furthermore, if you are serious about grilling, avoid lighter fluid.
-For most pitmasters, using lighter fluid is a big no, and it all has to do with quality ad flavor.
+If you are looking for a safer alternative to lighter fluid, try any of the options in this list, but if you are serious about grilling, avoid lighter fluid.
+For most pitmasters, using lighter fluid is a big no, and it all has to do with quality and flavor.

 If you are serious about grilling and smoking meats, you do not want to use any chemicals that can be absorbed by your foods.
 You want the cleanest, best-tasting food, and everything starts with the heat source, your coals!